GerHobbelt/owemdjee/README.md

   - sorting domain lists by site

 - **libxml2** [📁](./libxml2) [🌐](https://github.com/GerHobbelt/libxml2) -- [libxml](http://xmlsoft.org/): XML read/write
+- **LLhttp-parser** [📁](./LLhttp-parser) [🌐](https://github.com/GerHobbelt/llhttp) -- a port and replacement of [http_parser](https://github.com/nodejs/http-parser) to TypeScript. [llparse](https://github.com/nodejs/llparse) is used to generate the output C source file, which could be compiled and linked with the embedder's program (like Node.js).
 - **picohttpparser** [📁](./picohttpparser) [🌐](https://github.com/GerHobbelt/picohttpparser) -- PicoHTTPParser is a tiny, primitive, fast HTTP request/response parser.
 Unlike most parsers, it is stateless and does not allocate memory by itself.
 All it does is accept pointer to buffer and the output structure, and setups the pointers in the latter to point at the necessary portions of the buffer.
+- **qs_parse** [📁](./qs_parse) [🌐](https://github.com/GerHobbelt/qs_parse) -- a set of simple and easy functions for parsing URL query strings, such as those generated in an HTTP GET form submission.
 - **tidy-html5** [📁](./tidy-html5) [🌐](https://github.com/GerHobbelt/tidy-html5) -- clean up HTML documents before archiving/processing
+- **URI-Encode-C** [📁](./URI-Encode-C) [🌐](https://github.com/GerHobbelt/URI-Encode-C) -- an optimized C library for percent encoding/decoding text, i.e. a URI encoder/decoder written in C based on [RFC3986](https://tools.ietf.org/html/rfc3986).
 - **url** [📁](./url) [🌐](https://github.com/GerHobbelt/url) -- URI parsing and other utility functions
+- **URL-Detector** [📁](./URL-Detector) [🌐](https://github.com/GerHobbelt/URL-Detector) --   Url Detector is a library created by the Linkedin Security Team to detect and extract urls in a long piece of text.
+Keep in mind that for security purposes, its better to overdetect urls: instead of complying with RFC 3986 (http://www.ietf.org/rfc/rfc3986.txt), we try to detect based on browser behavior, optimizing detection for urls that are visitable through the address bar of Chrome, Firefox, Internet Explorer, and Safari.
+It is also able to identify the parts of the identified urls.
+- **url-parser** [📁](./url-parser) [🌐](https://github.com/GerHobbelt/url.h) -- parse URLs much like Node's [url](http://nodejs.org/api/url.html) module.
 - **wget2** [📁](./wget2) [🌐](https://github.com/GerHobbelt/wget2) -- GNU Wget2 is the successor of GNU Wget, a file and recursive website downloader.
 Designed and written from scratch it wraps around libwget, that provides the basic functions needed by a web client.
 Wget2 works multi-threaded and uses many features to allow fast operation.
 In many cases Wget2 downloads much faster than Wget1.x due to HTTP2, HTTP compression, parallel connections and use of If-Modified-Since HTTP header.
 - **xml-pugixml** [📁](./xml-pugixml) [🌐](https://github.com/GerHobbelt/pugixml) -- light-weight, simple and fast XML parser for C++ with XPath support.